severalnines/ccx-docs/docs/admin/Installation/Cloud-Providers.md

                     to_port: 65535
 ```

 The `no_expunge` set to false means that the VM, along with all its details, will be destroyed.
-The `cidr: x.x.x.x/32` in the database_vendors refers to the IP address of the CCX, which connects to and manages the database nodes.
-This will create security rules for every node in the datastore.

 - *Network and Zone Configuration:*
 The `network_id` and zone will act as the default values for regions, ensuring consistent configuration across deployments.

 - *Database Vendor Settings:*
 The `database_vendors` section defines the default rules required for CMON to connect to the database nodes.
-The x.x.x.x must be updated to reflect the actual CMON IP address of the current deployment for proper connectivity.
+The cidr: x.x.x.x/32 in database_vendors represents the IP address of the CCX deployment within the Kubernetes cluster, or the NAT gateway IP.
+This is the source IP that connects to and manages the database nodes across different networks.
+This will create security rules for every node in the datastore.
+The x.x.x.x must be updated to reflect the actual IP address of the current deployment for proper connectivity.

 #### Cloudstack credentials
 We store Cloudstack credentials in the Kubernetes secrets.